9 min read

 Automated invoice tracking involves using e-invoicing software solutions – such as a procurement system – to streamline and simplify the process of monitoring and managing invoices, from creation to payment.
 Let’s take Precoro as an example and see how invoice management looks in practice.

 - Users can create invoices from scratch, convert them from a purchase order, or upload digital invoices.
-When it comes to the latter, the software uses optical character recognition (OCR) technology to automatically extract relevant data, including invoice numbers, dates, vendor details, and line items with pricing.
+When it comes to the latter, the software uses AI-enhanced optical character recognition (OCR) technology to automatically extract relevant data, including invoice numbers, dates, vendor details, and line items with pricing.

 - In addition to invoices, companies can store purchase orders and receipts within the system, which ensures that all related documents are interconnected, providing visibility into the entire purchasing process.
 Moreover, Precoro enables 2- and 3-way matching to quickly spot invalid invoices.